hailelagi/hailelagi.com/content/notes/block-layers.md

 block = (inumber * sizeof(inode_t)) / blockSize;
 sector = ((block * blockSize) + inodeStartAddr) / sectorSize;
 ```

+This glosses over a super important bit about how `ls -i` _finds_ the inumber in the first place, more on access methods and path traversal later!

 ## Filesystems are composable!